yoshuawuyts/speaking/2020-rust-latam.md

 - Title: Designing Tide & Surf
 - Tags: intermediate / advanced
-- Language: EN (though considering doing ES; native speaker, but never presented about tech in ES before -- might want to)
+- Language: English, but could do Spanish if organizers can help prep (native speaker, but never done a talk in Spanish before)

 ## Abstract